dougeby/IntuneDocs/intune/early-edition.md

 ### Window Defender Exploit Guard is a new set of intrusion prevention capabilities for Windows 10 <!-- 1063615 -->

 Window Defender Exploit Guard includes custom rules to reduce the exploitability of applications, prevents macro and script threats, automatically blocks network connections to low reputation IP addresses, and can secure data from ransomware and unknown threats.
-Windows Defender Exploit Guard consists of 4 components:
+Windows Defender Exploit Guard consists of the following components:

-- **Attack Surface Reduction (ASR)** provides rules that allow you to prevent macro, script and email threats.
+- **Attack Surface Reduction (ASR)** provides rules that allow you to prevent macro, script, and email threats.
 - **Controlled Folder access** automatically blocks access to content to protected folders.
 - **Network Filter** blocks outbound connection from any app to low rep IP/domain
-- **Exploit Protection** provides memory, control flow and policy restrictions that can be used to protect an application from exploits.
+- **Exploit Protection** provides memory, control flow, and policy restrictions that can be used to protect an application from exploits.

 ### Set access for apps by minimum Android security patch on the device<!-- 1278463 -->
 An administrator will be able to define the minimum Android security patch that must be installed on the device in order to gain access to a managed application under a managed account.